The 10 Best Suburbs to Live in SYDNEY: Reviewed and Ranked in 2024

 In Dulwich Hill, you’ll find an inclusive atmosphere, with residents from various backgrounds living harmoniously.
 The suburb boasts a great public transport network, including the light rail and train services, making it easy to commute to the CBD.
 In recent years, trendy cafes and restaurants have popped up, adding to the area’s appeal.

-However, as more people discover this gem, property prices have surged, putting a strain on affordability for young couples.
+However, as more people discover this gem in Dulwich Hill, property prices have surged, putting a strain on affordability for young couples.
 Additionally, while crime rates have improved, they still remain higher than some neighbouring suburbs.

 Dulwich Hill is ideal for young couples who value diversity and convenient public transport but are willing to accept the trade-off in affordability and safety.